 Efe Aigbede is the Knowledge and Data Analyst for the Accidental Drug Poisoning Crisis – Community of Practice program.
 With a background in research and healthcare data analytics, she is building a National Drug Alert System of drug supply trends in collaboration with community partners and drug checking organisations.

 Lisa Marie Yang

 Lisa oversees SJA’s Accidental Drug Poisoning Crisis – Community of Practice (ADPC-CoP) program and team.
-Lisa has extensive experience working in the non-profit sector and is extremely passionate about making services accessible to communities in need.
-You can catch Lisa at our monthly virtual events via Zoom that brings together frontline workers, people who use drugs, and those who love those who use drugs to share knowledge and resources about the opioid crisis.
+Lisa has extensive experience in the non-profit sector and is extremely passionate about making services accessible to communities in need.
+You can catch Lisa at our monthly virtual events via Zoom that brings together frontline workers, people who use drugs, and those who love those who use drugs to share knowledge and resources about the toxic and unregulated drug supply.

 About St. John Ambulance